microsoft/ignite-learning-paths-training-data/data10/deployment/README.md

 - Azure Data Factory

 1. Click on the storage account and browse to Containers
-1. Capture the name of your storage acccount
-1. Capture the name of your storage acccount
+1. Capture the name of your storage acccount (Data Lake Storage)
 1. Expand the resource group
-1. CLick on teh SQL Data Warehouse
+1. CLick on the SQL Data Warehouse
 1. In the SQL Data Warehouse Window, click Pause to pause the service
+1. Click on the Azure Data Factory repo and validate Azure Data Factory was deployed succesfully

 ## Populate the Azure Storage container Azure CloudShell